mathiaslj/configurable-slayer-task-overlay/README.md

-# Turael Skipping
+# Configurable slayer info

-A RuneLite plugin that helps you complete Turael and Aya Slayer tasks faster.
+A RuneLite plugin that lets you configure information to be shown when given slayer tasks.

 # Screenshots